Rebecca Goss

 Poet

-Dr Rebecca Goss is an award-winning poet.
+Dr Rebecca Goss is an award-winning poet, tutor and mentor.
 Her poetry has been published extensively in literary journals, national newspapers and broadcast on BBC Radio 4.
-She is the author of three full-length collections and two pamphlets.
-Her second collection, Her Birth (Carcanet, 2013), is about the death of her baby daughter in 2008 and was shortlisted for the 2013 Forward prize for best collection, the Warwick prize for writing 2015 and the Portico prize for literature 2015.
-It was winner of the poetry category in the 2013 East Anglian book awards.
+She is the author of four full-length collections and two pamphlets.
+Her second collection, Her Birth (Carcanet, 2013), is about the death of her baby daughter in 2008 and was shortlisted for the 2013 Forward Prize for Best Collection, the Warwick Prize for Writing 2015, and the Portico Prize for Literature 2015.
 In 2014 Rebecca was selected for the Poetry Book Society’s Next Generation Poets, a list compiled every ten years of ‘twenty exciting voices for the future’.
+She is the winner of the 2022 Sylvia Plath Prize.
+She has an MA in Creative Writing from Cardiff University and a PhD by Publication from the University of East Anglia.